Caring for an Aging Parent

 This material has been provided for general informational purposes only and does not constitute either tax or legal advice.
 Although we go to great lengths to make sure our information is accurate and useful, we recommend you consult a tax preparer, professional tax advisor, or lawyer.

-Dan Romaine is a financial consultant located at 300 Crown Colony Drive, Quincy MA 02169.
-He offers securities as a Registered Representative of Commonwealth Financial Network®, Member FINRA/SIPC.
+Dan Romaine is a financial advisor located at 300 Crown Colony Drive, Quincy MA 02169.
+He offers securities and advisory services as an Investment Adviser Representative of Commonwealth Financial Network®, Member FINRA/SIPC, a Registered Investment Adviser.
 He can be reached at 617-471-6800 or at firstname.lastname@example.org.

 © 2016 Commonwealth Financial Network®